secuxtech/secux-paymentkit-ios/README.md

 ```
     SecuXRequestResult shows the operation result.
 If the result is SecuXRequestOK,
     SecuXPaymentHistory objects are in the returned array.
 If number of the history
-    objects in the return array less than the input pageItemCount, means there is no
+    objects in the return array less than the input pageItemCount, there is no
     more history items.
 ```
 #### <u>Sample</u>